Schools and Education

 Guaranteeing Quality Education for all Arlingtonians

 Quality education has long been one of Arlington’s defining characteristics.
-Arlington Public Schools (APS) consistently ranks among the best in Virginia, and the County Board’s renewed commitment is vital to elevating the school division to one of the best in the country.
+Arlington Public Schools (APS) consistently ranks among the best in Virginia, and the County Board’s commitment is vital to elevating the school division to one of the best in the country.
 While the County Board is not heavily involved in APS budget details, it plays critical roles in allocating funds for the budget, serving as a partner and bonding authority, and streamlining coordination planning for efficient school construction.
-Funding is particularly critical now since APS is facing a capital budget shortage and expanded capacity demands.
+Funding is particularly critical now since APS is facing a budget shortage and expanded capacity demands.
 Arlington needs additional classrooms and buildings to continue its tradition of excellent education and make sure that all students have the skills to succeed in the 21st century economy.

 On May 19th, 2019, the County Board unanimously approved a permit request from APS to adapt the Education Center on Washington-Liberty (W-L) High School’s campus from administrative offices to classroom use.
 The work is scheduled for completion before the 2021-2022 school year, and will increase W-L’s capacity by 600 students.